SarthakJariwala/seaborn-image/README.md

 </div>

-Seaborn-like image data visualization using matplotlib, scikit-image and scipy.

 ## Description

-Seaborn-image is a seaborn-like python **image** visualization and processing library based on matplotlib, scipy and scikit-image.

-The aim of `seaborn-image` is to provide a high-level API to **process and plot attractive images quickly and effectively**.
+Seaborn-image is a Python **image** visualization library based on matplotlib and provides a high-level API to **draw attractive and informative images quickly and effectively**.

-## Documentation

-Check out the docs [here](https://seaborn-image.readthedocs.io/).
+It is heavily inspired by [seaborn](https://seaborn.pydata.org/), a high-level visualization library for drawing attractive statistical graphics in Python.

 ## Installation